 One of my small motivators is to put a physical symbol on my desk related to my plot.
 Part of my current work in process, DEAD LETTERS, takes place in Egypt.
 I have a small figurine of the Ibis-headed god, Thoth, god of writing.

 Even those of us who are fine with staying home for long periods may be suffering from quarantine-fatigue.
 Zoom, which I have used and loved since 2012, gets to be old after two or three meetings a day!
-For some people, staying motivated without a lot of face-to-face interaction can be a challenge.
+For some people, staying motivated without regular face-to-face interaction is a challenge.
 Knowing we’re in it together and that we can learn from each other can help.